 The project integration area also includes the directing and managing of the project work, which is the production of its deliverables.
 This process is monitored, analyzed and reported on to identify and control any changes or problems that might occur.

 Also, any change control will be carried out.
 That might require request forms, approval from stakeholders and/or sponsors or another admin.
 This area is also part of the project closure at the end of the project.

-You’ll also need to define scope in a scope statement.
-This is anything from a sentence to a bulleted list that is comprehensive to reduce major project risks.
-And a Work Breakdown Structure (WBS), which is a graphic breakdown of project work, is another part of this area.
+To start building your scope management plan, begin by writing a scope statement.
+This statement is anything from a sentence to a bulleted list that’s comprehensive to reduce major project risks.
+Another part of this area is a work breakdown structure (WBS), which is a graphic breakdown of project work.

 Validate scope during the project, which means making sure that the deliverables are being approved regularly by the sponsor or stakeholder.
 This occurs during the monitoring and controlling process groups and is about accepting the deliverables, not the specs laid out during planning.

 The scope statement is likely going to change over the course of the project to control the scope, such as if a project falls behind schedule.

 Get your free